sikopet/blog/posts/linux-big-picture.md

     CPU ---         writes data         --> RAM

 State
-* a particular arrangements of bits (in RAM)
+* a particular arrangements of bits in RAM (three different states of 4 bits: 0001, 0101, 1000)
-* as it can consists of millions of bits we use abstract terms to describe it (ex. process is waiting for input)
+* as it can consists of millions of bits we use abstract terms to describe it, ex. process is waiting for input

-* *image* - a particular physical arrangements of bits
+*image* - a particular physical arrangements of bits

 Kernel
 ------